anirudhprmar/word-grind/README.md

 (Sunday)
 - [ ]- update the landing page with demo video
-- [ ]- proper authenticaiton with better auth
+- [ ]- proper authenticaiton with better auth with polar integration also login with email using magic link
 - [ ]- if user cookie is detected then no need to show landing page redirect back to dashboard
 - [ ]- Set up Resend for daily vocab reminders or quiz prompts.
 Trigger emails on events like signup or streak milestones.
 - [ ]- Integrate Polar.
 Set up webhooks and tRPC for subscription checks.